open-telemetry/opentelemetry-collector-contrib/pkg/ottl/README.md

 ## Getting Started

-If you're looking to write OTTL statements for a component's configuration checkout these resources.
+If you're looking to write OTTL statements for a component's configuration check out these resources.

 See [OTTL Functions](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/pkg/ottl/ottlfuncs#ottl-functions) for a list of functions available for use in the OTTL statements of most components.